raskharkapakh/EAWAG_model_noising/README.md

     * The different plots to assess the performance of a given models.
     * The metadata describing the parameters used to train the model.
 E.g. number of split, what noises have been added to the data, ...
 *	**plots**: In this folder are stored the plots to compare the models' performances under different noising scenario
 *	**r_script**: Where all the different scripts are stored.
-The most important script to know for the user are:
+The most important scripts to know for the user are:
     * **main.r**: with this script, the user can specify some parameters (e.g. what models to train, how many splits are desired for cross-validation, ...) and then train different models according to those parameters
     * **comparison_plots.r**: With this script, the user can give a list of models under different settings and plot comparison of how the models are performing under those different settings.
 The generated plots are then saved in the folder "plots".